MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dial-voice-reference.md

 ### Dial by Name - Name recognition with speech

 People can search for others in their organization with their voice (speech recognition).
 They can also reach anyone in Active Directory by saying the full or partial name of the person they are trying to locate.
 Using voice inputs can recognize names in various formats, including FirstName, LastName, FirstName + LastName, or LastName + FirstName.

 You can enable speech recognition for an auto attendant, but phone keypad entry (DTMF) isn't disabled.
 Phone keypad entry can be used at any time even if speech recognition is enabled on the auto attendant.

 As with phone keypad entry, if multiple names are found, the person calling hears a list of names to select from.

+> [!NOTE]
+> If more than 5 names remain after any Dial Scope Include/Exclude lists have been applied, the search will fail and the caller will be told that too many names were found.

 Callers can say names in the following formats: